tgolla/GCodeParser/README.md

 The NoWords method returns a Boolean the if the line is blank and/or has no G-Code words.

 ### `ParseLine()`
 The ParseLine method parses the command line removing whitespace and comments.
-The method should be used after the AddCharToLine method returns true.
+The method should be used after the `AddCharToLine` method returns true.

+### `ParseLine(char* gCode)`
+The ParseLine method when passed g-code parses the command line passed removing whitespace and comments.
+The method is an alternative to first using the `AddCharToLine` method to build a line.

 ### `RemoveCommentSeparators()`
 The RemoveCommentSeparators removes the comment separators (parenthesis or semicolon) from of the comments.
 The method should be used after the command line is parsed.